Level: very easy guided tour

 Nam Talu Cave offers you a chance to see unique cave creatures.
 This cave trek takes about three hours to complete.
 The trail follows a lovely creek.
 It eventually reaches a large entrance to the cave system.
 The creek flows through the cave and you'll be in shallow water for a while, then deeper water.
 Click here to see an image gallery of the Nam Talu Cave.

 This is a very popular trek with day trippers from the river area of Khao Sok.
 We do our best to avoid seeing other tour groups.

 We have a variety of hiking trails, mostly up creeks as they are very pleasant and this gives you the option of going for a swim whenever you wish.
-If you are more into hiking than paddling, you can choose this option... or, if you want to mix it up a bit, that's fine too.
 We are always flexible.
+If you want a long walk, that's fine.
+If you want to chill, that's fine too.